HealthCatalyst/healthcareai-r/CONTRIBUTING.md

   - If on Windows, [install](http://stackoverflow.com/a/11278818/5636012) both SQL Server Express and SSMS Express
   - Create tables (on localhost) to receive predictive output using the code below (use SSMS if on Windows):
   - Note that these will go in the SAM database, if using the Health Catalyst analytics environment
+  - Modify the command to include your path to the Healthcare.ai package where it says "YOUR_PATH_HERE"

 ```SQL
 CREATE TABLE [dbo].[HCRDeployClassificationBASE](
 	[BindingID] [int] NULL,